 Yes, I worked hard, but I didn’t just pull myself up by my bootstraps.
 And neither did Vance.
 The truth is that people helped us out: My public school’s guidance counselor encouraged me to go to college.
 The government helped us out: I received scholarships and subsidized federal loans to help pay my educational expenses.
 The list of helpers goes on.

 The cultural divide that exists in The Benefits of Being an Octopus is not one that’s easy to cross, but it is possible.
 Recently, I had a great conversation with Chris Lenois at WKVT Radio’s Green Mountain Mornings about the work that’s needed for civil discourse and my visit to Rutland High School to find common ground on the issue of guns.

 To read the column that prompted this conversation, you can read it here.

 The women I know who are survivors of domestic abuse are seriously fearless and inspiring people.
-When I began the process of writing Zoey and the Screaming Monkeys it was so important to me to get that aspect of the story right.
+When I began the process of writing The Benefits of Being an Octopus it was so important to me to get that aspect of the story right.
 That meant that even though I was familiar with the dynamics of emotional abuse from my work on gun violence prevention, I needed to do more research in order to get as many perspectives as possible.

 “SURVIVING DOMESTIC VIOLENCE tells the stories of twelve women.
 Each was a victim of domestic violence, escaped from her abuser, reclaimed her dignity, reconstructed her life, and rediscovered peace.
 Domestic violence doesn’t just happen “out there” somewhere.
 It happens in our town, in our neighborhood, on our street.
 It happens to women we see at work, the supermarket, the movie theater, the ballet and the PTA board meeting.
 Every woman who has left an abusive man—every woman who has yet to leave—will find encouragement and hope in the voices of these women who broke free.”